Predictive Churn with the Set of Good Models: Introduction

 \section{Introduction}

+With the widespread use of machine learning (ML) in everyday life, the study of algorithmic fairness has gained prominence, focusing on the social implications of models.
+A central challenge is ensuring that research in algorithmic fairness is grounded in both social considerations and technical advances.
+Problems arise when research motivated mainly by fairness, transparency, or safety is developed in isolation from research motivated solely by practical deployment concerns.
+Conversely, core ML research can advance without adequate attention to fairness and safety, leading to significant issues.

+This highlights the need for ``translational" work that bridges the gap between independently studied concepts that may be fundamentally related.
+Such an interdisciplinary approach can uncover new insights and facilitate valuable knowledge transfer.
+In this paper, we aim to establish connections between two seemingly unrelated concepts of predictive inconsistency, advocating for a more integrated research approach.

+The first concept, \emph{predictive multiplicity}, occurs when models that are ``equally good" on average (e.g., nearly equivalent training loss) yield conflicting predictions for individual samples~\cite{Marx2019}.
+Predictive multiplicity raises critical questions about model transparency: Are there multiple equally good models that would change an individual's prediction?
+For example, if different near-optimal models give different loan approval decisions for the same individual, what justifies deploying one model over another~\cite{black2022model}?
+Researchers in algorithmic fairness emphasize analyzing and reporting predictive multiplicity to enhance accountability and transparency in the ML model development process~\cite{black2022model, Marx2019, Watson-Daniels2022, multitarget, rashomoncapacity, long2023arbitrariness}.
+By providing information about predictive inconsistency, stakeholders might better gauge trust in model predictions~\cite{Joslyn2013}.

-One of the foremost challenges faced in the deployment of machine learning (ML) models used in consumer-facing applications is unexpected changes over periodic updates.
-Model updates are essential practice for maintaining and improving long-term performance in mass-market applications like recommendation and advertising.
-In applications like credit scoring and clinical decision support, however, changes in individual predictions may lead to inadvertent effects on customer retention and patient safety.
+The second concept, \emph{predictive churn}, refers to differences in individual predictions between models before and after updates.
+This issue is particularly relevant in consumer-facing applications, where unexpected changes due to model updates can lead to adverse effects.
+Model updates are essential for maintaining and improving long-term performance in mass-market applications like recommendation and advertising.
+However, in sensitive areas like credit scoring and clinical decision support, changes in predictions can impact customer retention and patient safety.

-At the same time, prediction stability -- i.e., consistent, reliable, and predictable behavior -- is a basic expectation of ML models used to support human decision-making.
-Hence, a challenge in ML practice is guaranteeing the stability of predictions made by deployed models after they are updated.
-Examples of model updates that may impact individual-level predictions include updating parameters via additional training steps on new data, adding input features, and quantizing weights~\cite{hooker2020characterising, DBLP:journals/corr/abs-1910-05446, cooper2021deception, NEURIPS2021_fdda6e95}.
+Consistent, reliable, and predictable behavior is a fundamental expectation of ML models used to support human decision-making.
+A major challenge in practice is ensuring the stability of predictions following model updates.
+Our focus is on model updates resulting from changes in training data~\cite{LaunchAndIterate}, though other types of updates are also significant~\cite{hooker2020characterising, DBLP:journals/corr/abs-1910-05446, cooper2021deception, NEURIPS2021_fdda6e95}.